webaverse/docs/docs/engineering/wip-preview-system.md

 ﻿---
-id: wip-preview-system
+id: preview-system-service
-title: WIP Preview System
+title: Preview System Service
 ---

-# [System] Preview Service
+# Preview Service

 `Preview` service is an entirely seperate system residing at [Github Repo](https://github.com/webaverse/preview-backend) used by application to generate the preview of any asset.